stephenst/mural/Readme.md

 2. AngularJS uses these JSON documents to show a browseable interface of the patterns
 3. Inject your own CSS by editing `index.html` and add your own patterns

-## Todo

-1. Unit testing gulp plugins - gulp-tree and gulp-script-inject
-2. Unit testing of the Angular app